vedant-kakde/Auto-Pilot/README.md

 # AUTOMATED-PYTHON-MENU

-🔰 Created a Automated python menu for performing some tasks and setups of  Linux, AWS, Docker, Ansible, Webserver and many more.
+🔰 Created a Automated python menu for performing some tasks and setups of  Linux, AWS, Docker, Ansible, Webserver and many more on Local machine or Remote machine.

 - 📫 How to reach me: You can connect with me on LinkedIn @vedant-kakde.